annacrombie/wethr/README.md

 - caches weather data (for 1 hour by default).
-  + you could even check the weather conditions off-line after caching them once, albeit with accuracy degradation
+  + you could even check the weather conditions off-line after caching them
 - caches the results of jq execution
 - most of the display logic is handled by [plot](https://github.com/annacrombie/plot)
-- POSIX (probably, need to do more testing)
+- POSIX shell (probably, need to do more testing)
 - supports multiple weather backends
   + display average data accross all backends